uyuni-project/uyuni-rfc/accepted/00075-api-versioning.md

 # Improve the usage of XMLRPC API

-The primary goal of this RFC is to highlight the compatibility concerns of Uyuni and SUSE Manager (SUMA) API usage and to suggest an improvement in this area.
+The primary goal of this RFC is to highlight the problems of writing client applications or scripts compatible with multiple versions of Uynui and SUSE Manager (SUMA) API and suggest a solution.

 When the consumers use the API, there must be a way for them to make sure they call the endpoints correctly (they need to call an existing method with correct parameters and they also need to make some